Vaccines, Stimulus Fuel Strong Results At US Retailers - UrduPoint

 Higher costs of lumber and copper have also lifted sales.
 In the case of lumber, the company is having no trouble passing on prices more than four times the year-ago level, executives said on a conference call.

-"As soon as that product hits our stores, it sells," said President Edward Decker, who likened it to a "storm" environment when demand is exceptionally high.
+"As soon as that product hits our stores, it sells," said President Edward Decker, who likened it to a "storm" environment where demand is exceptionally high.

 Asked about broad-based wage inflation, Chief Executive Craig Menear described some markets as "more challenging than others," but added that "we've actually hired more folks this year than we did last year."
 Macy's has been impacted by a "tightening job market," said Chief Financial Officer Adrian Mitchell, highlighting a risk in an otherwise strong report.